tracysgit/seanne-astro/README.md

 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

-## 👀 Want to learn more?

-Feel free to check [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).

 ## Installation

+- Make sure your Node version is new enough
-- "npm create astro@latest" and cd to folder
+- "npm create astro@latest" and cd to folder -OR- "npm install"
 - "npm run dev"
-- "astro preferences disable devToolbar"
+- "npm run astro preferences disable devToolbar"

-## Build Notes
+## Making Edits

+- Make sure your Node version is new enough
+- "npm run dev"
+- "npm run build"  when ready to generate files for the web
+- Push files to the web server